NoroffFEU/programming-foundations-ca-WeronikaMartinsen/README.md

-# Tesla Object
+#Programming Foundations CA

+Required Properties
+This object must contain well-named properties that describe your chosen item.

+The item must have at least one property of each of the following types:

+String
+Number
+Boolean
+Array
+Function

+#TESLA

-This object has the following properties:
+I decided to describe a Tesla as my object.
+The item has following properties:

 - Brand (String), A string property representing the car's make, which is set to "Tesla".
 - Model (String), A string property representing the car's model, which is set to "Model 3".